-At Versant Medical Physics and Radiation Safety, our two-year CAMPEP-accredited program combines practical clinical training in therapy physics with a strong background in radiation safety.
-The program is designed for candidates with graduate degrees in medical physics or relevant physical sciences who are interested in careers in radiation therapy physics.
+Our two-year CAMPEP-accredited program combines practical clinical training in therapy physics with a strong background in radiation safety.
+The course is designed for candidates with graduated degrees in medical physics or relevant physics sciences interested in careers in radiation therapy physics.

 Our staff is highly motivated to aid in the process of developing successful physics residents by providing plenty of opportunities for one-on-one faculty to resident interaction.